Nor’easter could wallop New England with heavy snow and wind Saturday

 Philadelphia

-Philadelphia, being farther northeast, could see a bit more snow than Baltimore and Washington, but still may be too far west to see much before the system rapidly gains strength south of New England.
+Philadelphia, being farther northeast, could see a bit more snow than Baltimore and Washington but still may be too far west to see much before the system rapidly gains strength south of New England.
 Some light snow is possible Friday evening, potentially coinciding with the evening commute.
 If the storm develops quickly, snow could continue Friday night with a few inches of accumulation.

 Chance of at least one inch: 50 percent | Chance of at least three inches: 30 percent | Chance of at least six inches: 15 percent